dragoncoder047/tinobsy/README.md

 Tinobsy places virtually no restrictions on what can be stored in an object.
 To be able to handle different types, the Tinobsy VM must be made aware of what to do with the payload of the object; this is done through `tinobsy::object_schema` objects.
 As stated above, the type schema's memory is not managed by the VM -- you have to manage it yourself.

-They are simply a struct of four values: the type's name (`const char* const`), and four function pointers indicating what to do with the object during the three phases of the object's lifetime:
+They are simply a struct of five values: the type's name (`const char* const`), and four function pointers indicating what to do with the object during the three phases of the object's lifetime:

 * The first function sets up the object when it is created.
 This can do anything, such as creating and assigning sub-objects, or allocating memory for a string.
 It is passed 3 `void*` pointers along with the object (they don't all need to be used, and all default to NULL).
 * The second function is used for comparing objects for equality.
 It is passed two objects, and returns an `int` the same way `memcmp()` does.